 - Reduce humidity.
-To minimize growth of dust mites, keep your home below 50 percent humidity.
+To minimize the growth of dust mites, keep your home below 50 percent humidity.
 In humid areas, air conditioning and dehumidifiers can help.
-On dry days, open your windows for one hour per day to help remove humidity from the house.
-2
+On dry days, open your windows for one hour per day to help remove humidity from the house.2

 - Reduce the places where dust mites can grow.
 Remove some of the furniture or use furniture with smooth surfaces, eliminate drapes and curtains, and cover mattresses and pillows to reduce dust mites.
 Wash bedding in hot water once a week.

 - Replace carpets.
-Carpeting should be removed from the home, especially if occupants are allergic to dust mites.
-If this is not possible, chemical cleaning of carpets with benzyl benzoate may reduce dust mites.
-2
+Carpeting should be removed from the home, especially if occupants are allergic to dust mites.2

 - Damp mop floors often.
 If you must retain the carpet, use a vacuum cleaner with a high efficiency filter or a central vacuum cleaner.
 When dusting, use a damp mop or damp cloth to reduce the amount of dust stirred up when cleaning.

 - Arbes, Samuel J., Richard D. Cohn, Ming Yin, Michael L. Muilenburg, Harriet A. Burge, Warren Friedman and Darryl C. Zeldin.
 "House Dust Mite Allergen in U.S. Beds: Results from the First National Survey of Lead and Allergens in Housing."
 Journal of Allergy and Clinical Immunology 111.2 (2003): 408-14.